Financial-Times/o-brand/README.md

 ### Variant

-A branded component may contain one or more variants e.g. a button component may provide a "big" and "small" variant.
-Variants may change the appearance or functionality of a component.
-They may override default brand styles, e.g. change the colour of a button.
-Variants may also require new markup e.g. to add a breadcrumb to a header component.
-Variants must be optional and build upon a fully functional branded component.
+Variants are things which can alter the appearance and/or functionality of a component.
+E.g. A branded component may contain multiple variants which change the appearance of the component such as a "big" variant, a "small" variant, etc. Variants must be optional and build upon a fully functional branded component.

 E.g.